It is worth considering “Bill Of Exchange as a Negotiable Instrument”- Educareguide topic of attention.

 - Firstly, it must be in writing.

 - Secondly, the order must be unconditional.
-This mean that the debtor does not have any option but to pay the amount stated on the bill of exchange.
+This means that the debtor has no option but to pay the amount stated on the bill of exchange.

-- Thirdly, one person addresses it to another as a order to pay.
-The drawer is the who writes the bill and sends it to the payee for the amount stated on the bill to be paid to the payee.
+- Thirdly, one person addresses it to another as an order to pay.
+The drawer writes the bill and sends it to the payee for the amount stated on the bill to be paid to the payee.

 - Fourthly, it must require payment to be made to a specified person or to the bearer.
 The person to whom the payment is made is the payee.